manishemi/manishemi.github.io/_posts/2021-05-02-Transformers.md

 ## Background

-Self-attention(sometimes called intra_attention) is an attention mechanism relating different position of single sequence in order to compute a representation of the sequence
+Self-attention(sometimes called intra-ttention) is an attention mechanism relating different position of single sequence in order to compute a representation of the sequence

 Tranformers is the first transduction model relying entirely on self-attention without using RNNs or convolution